d3/d3-time/README.md

 <a name="interval_offset" href="#interval_offset">#</a> <i>interval</i>.<b>offset</b>(<i>date</i>[, <i>step</i>])

 Returns a new date equal to *date* plus *step* intervals.
-If *step* is negative, then the returned date will be before the specified *date*; if *step* is zero, then a copy of the specified *date* is returned.
+If *step* is not specified it defaults to 1.
+If *step* is negative, then the returned date will be before the specified *date*; if *step* is zero, then a copy of the specified *date* is returned; if *step* is not an integer, it is [floored](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor).
 This method does not round the specified *date* to the interval.
 For example, if it is currently 5:34 PM, then `day.offset(new Date, 1)` returns 5:34 PM tomorrow (even if daylight saving changes!).
-If *step* is not specified it defaults to 1.

 <a name="interval_range" href="#interval_range">#</a> <i>interval</i>.<b>range</b>(<i>start</i>, <i>stop</i>[, <i>step</i>])

 Returns every an array of dates representing every interval boundary after or equal to *start* (inclusive) and before *stop* (exclusive).
 If *step* is specified, then every *step*'th interval will be returned; for example, for the [day](#day) interval a *step* of 2 will return every other day.
+If *step* is not an integer, it is [floored](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor).

 <a name="interval_filter" href="#interval_filter">#</a> <i>interval</i>.<b>filter</b>(<i>test</i>)